Saturday, October 29, 2016

 Stobborn Root Beer (#52 tested rated 4.5 out of 12)

-This brew is a craft beverage from Pepsi Co., which my first thought was over commercialized processing.
-It was introduced in late 2015, so there are very few reviews on this beverage.
+This brew is a craft beverage from Pepsi Co., and my first thought was overcommercialized processing.
+It was introduced in late 2015, so there are very few reviews on it.

-To spread its tagline, "IT'S GOOD TO BE STUBBORN™," the brand has partnered with Robert Kirk man, creator and executive producer of "The Walking Dead" and "Outcast," and Skybound Entertainment to bring a new campaign to life.
+To spread its tagline, "IT'S GOOD TO BE STUBBORN™," the brand has partnered with Robert Kirkman, the creator and executive producer of "The Walking Dead," "Outcast," and Skybound Entertainment to bring a new campaign to life.

 STUBBORN root beer is made with Fair Trade Certified Cane Sugar and Stevia.
-Therefore, this is a lower calorie beverage at 1000 calories.
-It is made with natural flavors and without High Fructose Corn Syrup (HFCS), artificial sweeteners, and Azo Dyes.
+Therefore, it is a lower-calorie beverage at 100 calories.
+It is made with natural flavors and without High Fructose Corn Syrup (HFCS), artificial sweeteners, or Azo Dyes.

 Ingredients: Carbonated Water, Sugar, Caramel Color, Natural Flavor, Sodium Benzoate (Preserves Freshness), Phosphoric Acid, Purified Stevia Leaf Extract, Citric Acid, Calcium Disodium Edta (To Protect Flavor)